Home > Heat pumps > 11 heat pump myths explored

 Let's explore the misconceptions and common myths around a technology that may revolutionise Scotland's relationship with heating and renewable energy consumption.

 A heat pump system can be designed for lots of types of homes, even those without much space.
-There are three main types of heat pumps, all with slightly different space requirements.
+Each heat pump will have its own space requirements:

 Underfloor heating isn't essential, but installing it can help improve the efficiency of your heat pump.